Ehlers–Danlos syndrome: Management

-No cure for Ehlers–Danlos syndromes is known, and treatment is supportive.
+No cure for Ehlers–Danlos syndrome is known, and treatment is supportive.
 Close monitoring of the cardiovascular system, physiotherapy, occupational therapy, and orthopedic instruments (e.g., wheelchairs, bracing, casting) may be helpful.
 This can help stabilize the joints and prevent injury.
 Orthopedic instruments are helpful for the prevention of further joint damage, especially for long distances.
 People should avoid activities that cause the joint to lock or overextend.

 A physician may prescribe casting to stabilize joints.
 Physicians may refer a person to an orthotist for orthotic treatment (bracing).
-Physicians may also consult a physical and/or occupational therapist to help strengthen muscles and to teach people how to properly use and preserve their joints.
+Physicians may also consult a physical and/or occupational therapist to help strengthen muscles and teach people how to properly use and preserve their joints.

 Aquatic therapy promotes muscular development and coordination.
 With manual therapy, the joint is gently mobilized within the range of motion and/or manipulations.
 If conservative therapy is not helpful, surgical joint repair may be necessary.
 Medication to decrease pain or manage cardiac, digestive, or other related conditions may be prescribed.
 To decrease bruising and improve wound healing, some people have responded to vitamin C. Medical care workers often take special precautions because of the sheer number of complications that tend to arise in people with EDS.
 In vascular EDS, signs of chest or abdominal pain are considered trauma situations.

 Cannabinoids and medical marijuana have shown some efficacy in reducing pain levels.

 In general, medical intervention is limited to symptomatic therapy.
-Before pregnancy, people with EDS should have genetic counseling and familiarize themselves with the risks pregnancy poses.
+Before pregnancy, people with EDS may be recommended to have genetic counseling and to familiarize themselves with the risks pregnancy poses.
 Children with EDS should be given information about the disorder so they can understand why they should avoid contact sports and other physically stressful activities.
 Children should be taught that they should not demonstrate the unusual positions they can maintain due to loose joints, as this may cause early degeneration of the joints.
-Emotional support along with behavioral and psychological therapy can be useful.
+Emotional support, along with behavioral and psychological therapy, can be useful.
 Support groups can be immensely helpful for people dealing with major lifestyle changes and poor health.
 Family members, teachers, and friends should be informed about EDS so they can accept and assist the child.